dazzer-io/dazzer-cli-npm/memory-bank/activeContext.md

 # Active Context: Dazzer CLI NPM Package

-## Current Status: IMPLEMENTATION COMPLETE ✅
+## Current Status: BLOCKED - INFRASTRUCTURE ISSUE ❌

-All 8 implementation files have been successfully created and are ready for testing and publishing.
+All 8 implementation files are complete, but installation is failing due to GCS bucket permissions.

+## CRITICAL ISSUE DISCOVERED
+**Problem**: HTTP 403 error when downloading binaries from Google Cloud Storage **Root Cause**: GCS bucket `dazzer-asts-prod` does not have public read permissions **Impact**: NPM package installation fails completely **Error**: `Anonymous caller does not have storage.objects.get access to the Google Cloud Storage object`

 ## Completed Implementation Files
 ✅ **package.json** - NPM metadata and configuration